pyoomph/pyoomph/README.md

 ## Documentation and Examples

 Documentation of the API and tons of examples can be found at [pyoomph.readthedocs.io](https://pyoomph.readthedocs.io).
+A [PDF version](https://pyoomph.readthedocs.io/_/downloads/en/latest/pdf/) of the tutorial is also available.

 ## License